THE LATEST: Local forecast calm for now, Watching Delta and Gamma

 Today and Tonight: Sunshine is the weather story today.
 Temperatures will be in the low 80s this afternoon with low humidity and plenty of sunshine.
 Temperatures will be in the upper 50s overnight.

-Up next: Tomorrow will be warmer and we will warm up little by little through Thursday.
-Temperatures will be in the mid to upper 80s in the afternoon hours this week.
+Up next: Tomorrow will be warmer a bit warmer than today.
+Some coastal shower activity is possible on Tuesday afternoon.
+Temperatures will be in the mid 80s Tuesday heating into the upper 80s by Thursday.
 Overnight lows will slowly warm up too into the mid-60s by late week.
 Rain will return to the forecast on Thursday.
 After that, our forecast is dependent on the behavior of the tropical systems in the Gulf of Mexico.
+Right now, rainy conditions are expected on Friday through the weekend.
 Click here to see the 7-day forecast.

 IN THE TROPICS